microsoft/act/README.md

 7. How to run some scripts before the code runs.

    The tool will also run `compile.aml.sh` if the file exists.
 Inside the shell script, you can specify any command.
+Please do not add `sudo` as the script will always be running with sudo permissions by the tool.

 8. How to switch among multiple clusters